TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 By evaluating these models on the same sets of time-series data, the aim is to test several key hypotheses about their performance and internal dynamics.

-Four metrics to quantify time-series complexity:
+Four main metrics to quantify time-series complexity:
 - **Lempel‑Ziv Complexity (LZC):** Number of unique substrings needed to span a discrete sequence (Lempel, Ziv; 1976).
 - **Hurst Exponent (HE):** Measures long-range dependence (H=0.5 for random walk; H > 0.5 indicates persistence).
 - **Higuchi Fractal Dimension (HFD):** Captures fractal scaling behavior of continuous signals.